 - Fractured bones with unknown origin

-- Surgeons operating on the wrong body part (wrong-site errors)
+- Surgeons operating on the wrong body part (wrong-site surgical errors)

 - Nerve damage during surgery